elektrischerwalfisch/flatmark/README.md

 - **robots** → Controls search engine indexing (index, follow / noindex, nofollow).
 Defaults to index, follow.

 ## Shortcodes
 flatMark supports simple shortcodes for structured content.
-You can see all shortcodes in action on the Demo Website: [Shortcode-Examples](https://flatmark.elektrischerwalfisch.de/en/shortcode-examples).
+You can see all shortcodes in action on the [Examples-Page](https://flatmark.elektrischerwalfisch.de/en/examples) of theDemo Website.
 Here are just two examples:

     {columns 50-50}
     Left column